Trishala-Sin/KUBERNETES_WORKS/KUBERNETES_NOTES.md

-There are many solutions available, some are mere re-distributions of well-established container orchestration tools, enriched with features and, sometimes, with certain limitations in flexibility.
+There are many solutions available, some are mere re-distributions of well-established container orchestration tools, enriched with features and with certain limitations in flexibility.
 Different container orchestration tools and services available today:
 *	Amazon Elastic Container Service
 Amazon Elastic Container Service (ECS) is a hosted service provided by Amazon Web Services (AWS) to run Docker containers at scale on its infrastructure.